jina-ai/dev-gpt/README.md

 gptdeploy configure --key <your openai api key>
 ```
 If you set the environment variable `OPENAI_API_KEY`, the configuration step can be skipped.
+Your api key must have access to gpt-4 to use this tool.
+We are working on a way to use gpt-3.5-turbo as well.

 ### Create Microservice
 ```bash